MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 - Content categorization is used to improve existing processes, often in a narrow way, usually with out-of-the-box capabilities; often this makes things easier for staff later in the process.
 - Content and document management actively uses automated classification, configured and trained with the organization's information and document set.
 - Most developments are focused on the application of pre-trained models.
 There are some tools developed using existing narrow organizational content to address narrow needs, creating Narrow Language Model solutions.
-- True custom AI models, using data sourced or created for key orgainsational purposes, are beginning to be  used and the effort and effectiveness are being evaluated for wider application.
+- True custom AI models, using data sourced or created for key organizational purposes, are beginning to be  used and the effort and effectiveness are being evaluated for wider application.

 #### 300 Governance, Risk, Compliance and Security

 - It is understood that AI needs some level of governance and oversight.
 This activity is probably vested in the IT team and is not aligned with broader business strategy and policies.
 - The organization develops and models rules of engagement and governance to take advantage of the benefits of the cognitive systems.
 - Governance of all aspects of the cognitive tools is proportionate to the impacts the system has on business and individuals.
--	There is a content governance policy implemented to secure sensitive content and eliminate out-of-date content in order to ensure that AI using content in general business repositories provide approriate and current responses.
+- There is a content governance policy implemented to secure sensitive content and eliminate out-of-date content in order to ensure that AI using content in general business repositories provide appropriate and current responses.

 #### Level 300 Impacts